haqq-network/haqq/docs/testnet/faucet.md

 order: 2
 -->

-# Faucet-TestEdge
+# Faucet-TestEdge2

 Check how to obtain testnet tokens from the Haqq faucet website {synopsis}

-The Haqq TestEdge Faucet distributes small amounts of ISLM to anyone who can provide a valid testnet address for free.
+The Haqq TestEdge2 Faucet distributes small amounts of ISLM to anyone who can provide a valid testnet address for free.

 ::: tip
 Follow the [Metamask](./../../docs/guides/keys-wallets/metamask.md) guide for more info on how to setup your wallet account.